prxshetty/resume-chatbot/README.md

 ## Overview

-LLM Chatbot("Pranam's ResumeBuddy) using Supabase for vectoreStore, OpenAI API for embeddings with adjusted chunk size and overlaps for Resumes.
+LLM Chatbot(ResumeBuddy) built using Supabase for vectoreStore, OpenAI API for embeddings with adjusted chunk size and overlaps for Resumes.

 ## Features